 - Protect your feet and ankles if you drop the bike

-- Provide protection from the weather and road debris
+- Protect from the weather and road debris

-Lets dive in and have a look at what you should be thinking about before making your choice.
+Let’s dive in and look at what you should be thinking about before making your choice.

-Motorcycle boots are mostly made of leather but may have additional tough plastic, steel or Kevlar protective layers or include Gore-Tex lining.
+Motorcycle boots are mostly made of leather but may have other tough plastic, steel, or Kevlar protective layers or include Gore-Tex lining.

 Many boots have externally attached protective components like heel reinforcements or toe-sliders.

-My personal preference is for very tough high boots for maximum protection and if I need to go walking I’ll simply store a pair of shoes or trainers in my panniers.
+I prefer very tough high boots for maximum protection, and if I need to go walking, I’ll simply store a pair of shoes or trainers in my panniers.

-High boots protect the shin and also shield the rider from the heat of the bike.
+High boots protect the shin and shield the rider from the bike’s heat.

-Lace-up fasteners generally suggests a softer boot front and allows for a greater air-flow.
+Lace-up fasteners generally suggest a softer boot front and allow for greater airflow.